Hassan7196/FoodVisionProject/README.md

 # FoodVisionProject

-This project is to apply transfer learning i.e feature extraction and fine tuning to on FoodVision Tensorflow dataset.
+This project is to apply transfer learning i.e feature extraction and fine tuning to on FoodVision Tensorflow dataset to classify different type of food